watson-developer-cloud/community/conversation/README.md

 - If two entities of a different type are detected, they are processed correctly (in example above travel_date and travel_from).
 - The same problem will appear when two slots are filled by entities which have overlapping values.

+### Ordering pizza - FAQ <a id="ordering-pizza-FAQ"></a>

+__Description__

+[Ordering pizza - FAQ](Pizza_FAQ.json) is an example of using a nodes with slots for advenced FAQ.
+Basic question answering (e.g. FAQ) is a simple mapping of inputs (questions) to outputs (answers).It is implemented by a sequence of nodes triggered by intents representing questions.

+In more advanced cases, however, this is not sufficient.
+To provide  an answer, one needs to collect one or more parameters

+            User: "What is your delivery time?"

+            Bot: "here do you want to deliver it to?
+We deliver to Manhattan, Bronx and Brooklyn."

+            User: "Bronx"

+            Bot: "Delivery time to Bronx is 30 minutes"

+__Features demonstrated__

+using a noded with slots for advenced FAQ.